zhouyl/flowblade/docs/components/data-display/data-list.md

 |------|------|---------|-------------|
 | `label` | `string` | `null` | Label text |
 | `value` | `string` | `null` | Value text |

+### Style Props

+DataList and DataListItem support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Vertical Orientation